Cloud-Infrastructure-Journey/EP1-IaC-in-Azure/README.md

 ## Cloud Infrastructure Journey Tips and Tricks:
-## Episode 1: Getting started with IaC in Azure
+## Episode 1: Getting Started with IaC in Azure

 Welcome to our new channel 🎉 🎊 <br/>
 We will provide you with valuable tips and tricks to help you embark on your Cloud Infrastructure Journey with confidence.